TuringLang/MCMCChains.jl/docs/src/getting-started.md

 chn = Chains(val, [:a, :b])
 ```

-By default, parameters will be given the name `:param_i`, where `i` is the parameter
+By default, parameters will be given the name "param_i", where *i* is the parameter
 number:

 ```@example index